aarboleda1/take-home-modern-health/README.md

 - Session storage in the browser to know exactly where in the the chat list the user was last viewing.
 - UI enhancements such as having a more defined color pallete and theme throughout the application
 - Display the username rather than the senderUuid
+- Make the List a re-usable infinite scroll list component